edgedb/edgedb/docs/stdlib/numbers.rst

     :index: float double

-    Represents a variable precision, inexact number.
+    A variable precision, inexact number.
 Also see :eql:type:`float32`.

     The minimal guaranteed precision is at least 15 decimal digits.
 The